paulocilasjr/Tutorial_Galaxy-Ludwig/tutorials/galaxy-ludwig/tutorial.md

 Since our model will learn directly from the PNG files containing the handwritten numbers, we need to upload these files as well.
 The images are stored in two main folders: one for training and one for testing.
 Another folder, named after the figure label, is used to store the figures (Figure 2).

-Notice that we are going to work with compacted file (.zip), Galaxy-Ludwig knows how to decompress the files and have them ready.
+Notice that we are going to work with compressed file (.zip), Galaxy-Ludwig knows how to decompress the files and have them ready.

 ![folder tree related to the hand-written digits picture](../../images/images_file.png "folder tree") Figure 2 - File tree containing the images files used to training and testing the model

 ## MNIST_dataset.csv

 The MNIST dataset consists of images and their corresponding labels.
-For the purpose of this tutorial, mnist_dataset.csv file is created and contains three columns: image_path, label, and, split.
+For the purpose of this tutorial, mnist_dataset.csv file is created and contains three columns: image_path, label and, split.

 Briefly, the image_path column provides the file paths to the images that will be fed into the deep learning algorithm.
 The label column contains the correct classifications, ranging from 0 to 9, for the handwritten digits in the images.
 The split column indicates whether the data should be used for training (0) or testing (2) the model.